karimnaaji/aarecovery/README.txt

 recovery based on this paper : http://research.microsoft.com/en-us/um/people/hoppe/aarecovery.pdf

+Images should be PPM format 24 bits.
+The program is looking for images from the media/ folder which should be located from working directory.
+Run : ./aarecovery.out ppm_file_name (without extension)

 Copyright (C) 2013 Naaji Karim (karim.naaji@gmail.com)

 This program is free software: you can redistribute it and/or modify